DefGuard/docs/features/service-locations.md

 If you selected the always-on mode, the connection will be established on system boot.

 The connection won't be terminated or restarted unless the Desktop Client receives a network update or is uninstalled.
+It stays up across user logins and logoffs, and while the Desktop Client is closed.

 ## Troubleshooting